Percolation

-In physics, chemistry, and materials science, percolation (from Latin percolare 'to filter, trickle through') refers to the movement and filtering of fluids through porous materials.
+In physics, chemistry, and materials science, percolation (from Latin percolare 'to filter, trickle through', coined in the 1840s by Edward Loysel) refers to the movement and filtering of fluids through porous materials.
 It is not described by Darcy's law.
 Broader applications have since been developed that cover connectivity of many systems modeled as lattices or graphs, analogous to connectivity of lattice components in the filtration problem that modulates capacity for percolation.

 Background

+Origins

+In Western Europe, percolation was a process formally invented in the early nineteenth century, particularly in researching methods of extraction for apothecary and pharmaceutical substances.
+Important contributions were made by Jöns Jacob Berzelius, the Count of Real, Pierre-François-Guillaume Boullay, who generally referred to the process as "displacement."
+In 1845, Edward Loysel coined the term and popularised it with his coffee machine.

+Recent history

 During the last decades, percolation theory, the mathematical study of percolation, has brought new understanding and techniques to a broad range of topics in physics, materials science, complex networks, epidemiology, and other fields.
 For example, in geology, percolation refers to filtration of water through soil and permeable rocks.
 The water flows to recharge the groundwater in the water table and aquifers.
 In places where infiltration basins or septic drain fields are planned to dispose of substantial amounts of water, a percolation test is needed beforehand to determine whether the intended structure is likely to succeed or fail.